Women in Law

 Phoenix AZ Chapter

 a.
-Arizona WIL Lost Boys Service Project: On Saturday October 18,2008, the Arizona Women in the Law Chapter provided a training seminar to members of the Arizona Lost Boys Center.
+Arizona WIL Lost Boys Service Project: On Saturday October 18,2008, the Arizona women in law Chapter provided a training seminar to members of the Arizona Lost Boys Center.
 Nineteen women volunteered their services either in the legal arena or in providing refreshments.

 Arizona WIL taught the following classes: Criminal Law, Immigration, Contracts, Family Law and the Arizona Court system.
 They also addressed overviews of the U.S. Constitution, responsibilities and rights of citizenship and job opportunities in the law.
 There were approximately twenty-five Lost Boy attendees.